 The values and attitudes that should guide student behavior consistent with maintaining an environment conducive to learning are set forth in the University of Lynchburg catalogs and The Hornet.
 Responsibility and authority for maintaining order in the learning environment are assigned to faculty in Section 3.12.3 of the Faculty Handbook.

 The following standards and procedures apply to all learning environments.
-However, each School and each instructor may have codes to specify additional standards suitable for learning environments or activities.
+However, each College or School and each instructor may have codes to specify additional standards suitable for learning environments or activities.

 No student in University of Lynchburg classes, laboratories, performances, lectures, and/or organizations shall behave in any way that obstructs or disrupts the normal functioning of the environment.
 Such behavior includes, but is not limited to, behaviors that persistently or grossly (1) inhibit the ability of other students to learn; (2) interfere with the meaningful participation of other students; or (3) inhibit the ability of an instructor or presenter to do his/her job.
 Specifically, students should foster an optimal learning environment by doing the following: